 Occupational Therapy Laboratories

-Coming to the Graduate Center in 2021, our fully functional and state-of-the-art lab spaces will provide Occupational Therapy (OT) students with hands-on, interactive training for the real world.
-These modern and realistic spaces will replicate professional OT environments and accommodate one-on-one instruction within small lab groups.
+Our fully functional and state-of-the-art lab spaces provide Occupational Therapy (OT) students with hands-on, interactive training for the real world.
+These modern and realistic spaces replicate professional OT environments and accommodate one-on-one instruction within small lab groups.

 Multi-Sensory Environment Laboratory

 Sometimes called a snoezelen room, this lab space provides high-tech sensory stimulation with audio, visual, vestibular, and tactile components.
 In the field, occupational therapy practitioners use these types of environments to work with clients across the lifespan with sensory processing disorders.
 Some of these conditions look like children with autism, and older adults with dementia, for example.
 Outfitted with equipment such as light pads, sound buttons, and high-definition screens for visuals, this multi-sensory lab prepares students to use these methods of treatment in a professional setting.

 The Activities of Daily Living (ADL) Lab is designed to mimic clients’ natural living environment.
 As an OT practitioner, you will help people improve their daily living skills in order to complete everyday tasks at their highest level of functioning.
 Our ADL lab provides an immersive apartment setting where students will practice working with clients on skills such as cooking, bathing, mobility, laundry, and more.

 As remote treatment sessions become more common, this lab provides the space for our students to be connected through technology and collaborate on work and problem-solving.
 This lab will assist students in building necessary skills to utilize technology in the current health care arena, with clients across the lifespan.